'Troop Beverly Hills' Reunites 30 Years Later for Songs and Surprises

 The movie was hardly a hit when it premiered at the turn of the decade, but sleepover-having, mall-going teens took to it and in the years since, Troop Beverly Hills has become a cult classic, an overlooked gem about friendship and teamwork and a reminder that in the wilderness of life, you can never be too prepared.

 "Did you see that restaurant that did a musical?!"
-Thomas laughs, "How about the fact that a guy played me?"
-"It's also been done in drag," Hooper chimes in of Peaches Christ and Trixie Mattel's parody show.
+Thomas says with a laugh.
+"How about the fact that a guy played me?"
+"It's also been done in drag," Hopper chimes in of Peaches Christ and Trixie Mattel's parody show.
 "They did a whole 'Cookie Time' and I was getting into it, screaming in my seat!"

-ET brought together the one-time rival troops to share memories from set and sing-along to some campfire hits.
+ET brought together the one-time rival troops to share memories from the set and sing along to some campfire hits.

 Decades before The Real Housewives of Beverly Hills, there was Phyllis Nefler, the socialite-turned-troop leader played by Long, best known at the time for starring as Diane Chambers on "Cheers."
 Though it's impossible to imagine anyone else in the role now, Phyllis was almost going to be played by Bette Midler.